rakibjoy/TAL_CalendarAPI/README.md

 # TAL_CalendarAPI
+This is a .NET core app (3.1.0) specifiically .NET core Web API with angularJS (1.8.2) as the front end javascript framework.
-This solution utilizes the following open source/MIT licensed componensts:
+The solution utilizes the following open source/MIT licensed componensts:
 1. moment.js
 2. datetimepicker.js
 3. ui-calendar.js